GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/onprem-google-access-dns/README.md

 # On-prem DNS and Google Private Access

-This example leverages the [on prem in a box](../../../modules/cloud-config-container/onprem) module to bootstrap an emulated on-premises environment on GCP, then connects it via VPN and sets up BGP and DNS so that several specific features can be tested:
+This blueprint leverages the [on prem in a box](../../../modules/cloud-config-container/onprem) module to bootstrap an emulated on-premises environment on GCP, then connects it via VPN and sets up BGP and DNS so that several specific features can be tested:

 - [Cloud DNS forwarding zone](https://cloud.google.com/dns/docs/overview#fz-targets) to on-prem
 - DNS forwarding from on-prem via a [Cloud DNS inbound policy](https://cloud.google.com/dns/docs/policies#create-in)
 - [Private Access for on-premises hosts](https://cloud.google.com/vpc/docs/configure-private-google-access-hybrid)

-The example has been purposefully kept simple to show how to use and wire the on-prem module, but it lends itself well to experimenting and can be combined with the other [infrastructure examples](../) in this repository to test different GCP networking patterns in connection to on-prem.
+The blueprint has been purposefully kept simple to show how to use and wire the on-prem module, but it lends itself well to experimenting and can be combined with the other [infrastructure blueprints](../) in this repository to test different GCP networking patterns in connection to on-prem.
 This is the high level diagram:

 ![High-level diagram](diagram.png "High-level diagram")